 WORKING GROUP ASSESSMENT OF DCP 195 FOLLOWING INDUSTRY CONSULTATION

-After reviewing the consultation responses the Working Group discussed the Change Proposal and refined the DCP 195 legal text.
-The final version of the DCP 195 legal text is provided as Attachment 1.
+After reviewing the consultation responses the Working Group discussed the Change Proposal.

+The Working Group considered whether the Asset Condition Codes should be specified in both the MRA and the DCUSA or just in one code.
+It was agreed that to reduce the administrative burden of amending the Asset Condition Codes in two codes they should only be listed in the MRA and would only be subject to MRA governance.

-The Working Group noted that MRA CP 3422 and CP 3411 have both been raised seeking to introduce a new industry data flow so that the Distributor can notify the Supplier of agreed and cancelled appointments.
+The Working Group noted that MRA CP 3422 and CP 3411 had both been raised seeking to introduce a new industry data flow so that the Distributor can notify the Supplier of agreed and cancelled appointments.
 The group discussed whether use of this flow should be captured within the DCP 195 legal text and it was agreed that the legal text should not specify that this flow must be used.
 DCP 195 is therefore not impacted by the progression of this MRA Change.

-The Working Group also discussed whether the Asset Condition Codes should be specified in both the MRA and the DCUSA or just in one code.
-It was agreed that to reduce the administrative burden of amending the Asset Condition Codes in two codes they should only be listed in the MRA and would only be subject to MRA governance.
+The Working Group updated the DCP 195 legal text to state that appointment information should be provided by the DNO to the Supplier when requested using a method agreed by the Parties.

+A Working Group member chose to raise an Alternative to DCP 195 (DCP 195A) under which it would be mandatory for the DNO to provide agree appointment dates to the relevant Supplier and MOP using a data flow.

-It should be noted that Suppliers are subject to following Licence Conditions:
+The Working Group agreed that it should be noted in the Change Report that Suppliers are subject to following Licence Conditions:

 Condition 43: Roll-out Reporting and Provision of Information to the Secretary of State